by Mike Shea on 20 December 2018

 Kickstarters fail because projects are hard to complete.

 Writing is hard.
 Drawing is hard.
 Programming is hard.
 Project management is hard.
+Customer service is hard.
 Having an idea and a pile of cash isn't enough to get something out the door.
 Hard work is still hard work, regardless of the money.
 Our ideas are often bigger than our ability to complete them.
-Our energy and time are as finite as the money we have to back a project.
+We all suffer from optimism bias.
+We think things aren't as hard as the turn out to be.
+We can't see all of the variables.
+Our energy and time are as finite as the money we have to back a project and yet our imaginations are not.

 This is also a big indicator one can use to identify potentially successful Kickstarter delivery from failures.
 Is the person behind the project known to ship consistently?
 Do they really know what they're doing?
+Do they have an infrastructure in place who has proven it can produce a product like this?
 Is there any part of this exercise they have not done before?
 Those answers define successful Kickstarters from failures and they have nothing to do with the money.

-Since money isn't the real issue when finishing a small project, we don't really need it to get started.
-If you really want to know if you can succeed at a project, start doing it.
-Get as far as you can on your own, before you even begin to put together a Kickstarter and hitting people up for cash.
-Build prototypes, write shitty first drafts, edit your own work by reading it out loud, playtest with your friends.
+Since money isn't the real issue when finishing a small project, we don't really need it to get started, at least when we're writing a book.
+If you really want to know if you can succeed at a project, do it before you ask for any money.
+If you're developing an RPG book-type project, get as far in the project as you can on your own, before you even begin to put together a Kickstarter and hit people up for cash.
+Build prototypes, write shitty first drafts, edit your own work by reading it out loud, playtest it with your friends.
 You can often get far into a project before you need to start hitting up your friends and your community for cash.

 This is especially true with stretch goals.
 It's really easy to watch money roll in and come up with grandiose stretch goals along the way.
 Each stretch goal turns into a marketing idea that brings in more money.
 But you still have to deliver and now you have to deliver even more than you had originally planned.